Martin Bayly

 Martin Joseph Bayly (born 14 September 1966) is an Irish former professional footballer and manager.

-His older brother is Ritchie Bayly while his nephew Robert Bayly currently plays for Shamrock Rovers.
+His older brother Ritchie Bayly and nephew Robert Bayly were also footballers.

-Career

 Club career

 Born in Dublin, Bayly began his professional career as a youth player with local side Little Bray and English team Wolverhampton Wanderers.
 Bayly made his senior debut on 21 April 1984 in a 3–0 loss to Ipswich Town in the First Division, the first of seven consecutive appearances.
 He won the club's Young Player of the Year Award for the season, but made just three further appearances in the 1984–85 season before being released in the summer.
 In total, Bayly made a total of ten appearances in the Football League for Wolves.

 Bayly was then briefly on the books at Coventry City before returning to his native Ireland to join Sligo Rovers.
 Bayly won the PFAI Young Player of the Year Award in 1987.